 - Avoiding tactics that increase the risk of violence or deportation already experienced by racial minority and immigrant communities.

-- Urgent Response Phone: provide safety, advocacy, counseling and resources to raid victims and those who are threatened
+- Urgent Response Phone: provide safety, advocacy, counseling and resources to those facing immigration related emergencies and their loved ones

 - For immigration related emergencies call 734-355-2707